javafxports/openjdk-jfx/.github/CONTRIBUTING.md

 * Don't worry too much about import order.
 Try not to change it but don't worry about fighting your IDE to stop it from doing so.

-OpenJFX uses the Gradle for its build.
+OpenJFX uses Gradle for its build.
 Before submitting your changes, run the test suite to make sure that nothing is broken, with:

 ```sh
 gradle all test